 - Develop positive relationships in the classroom and school/college built on trust, safety and security.

 - Be alert and curious about children and young people’s behaviour in the classroom, as well as noticing how parents are engaging with the school and with their children during routine contacts.

 - Children and young people whose parents misuse drugs and alcohol may benefit from further help (e.g. pastoral support, counselling or community support).

 - Develop good relationships with parents, seizing every opportunity to help them help their child.
 Explore strengths and assets in the family rather than just focusing on problems.

 - Develop simple, basic motivational interviewing skills (MIS) to use with parents, turning every brief contact with a vulnerable parent into an opportunity to support change for families and children.

-Some children will need a little extra help, either through school pastoral care/counselling support, through referral to the school nurse, through support from local young carer groups, through discussion with your additional learning needs lead or through referral to community-based support (e.g. community counselling, specialist CAMHS, voluntary sector and family support and children’s services).
+Some children and young people will need a little extra help, either through school pastoral care/counselling support, through referral to the school nurse, through support from local young carer groups, or through referral to community-based support (e.g. community counselling, specialist CAMHS, voluntary sector and family support and children’s services).